clickpulp/ags-modules/docs/cutscenehelpers.md

 * `AudioClip.Play -> AudioClip.PlayDuringCutscene`
 * `AudioChannel.PlayFrom -> AudioClip.PlayFromDuringCutscene`

 The way you would use these functions is to replace the original function.
-For example, `oBluecup.Animate(...)` will become `oBluecup.AnimatDuringCutscene(...)`
+For example, `oBluecup.Animate(...)` will become `oBluecup.AnimateDuringCutscene(...)`

 Additionally, when skipping a cut-scene, the module will: